 Setting Your New Assistant Up for Success: The Onboarding Phase

 The first few days with a new VA set the tone for the partnership.
-A structured onboarding experience empowers them to add value quickly.
+A structured onboarding experience helps them add value quickly.

 First Things First: Securely Granting Access

-A VA needs access to tools, but security is critical.
+A VA needs access to tools, but security matters.
 Never send passwords through email or chat.
 Use a password manager to share specific credentials securely and revoke access when needed5.

-Common tools you’ll share access to include Slack or Microsoft Teams, project management software like Fluidwave, Asana, or Trello, email and calendar accounts, CRM systems, and social schedulers.
+Common tools include Slack or Microsoft Teams, project management software like Fluidwave, Asana, or Trello, email and calendar accounts, CRM systems, and social schedulers.

 Establishing a Communication Rhythm